Posted on May 31, 2018

 - Packages prepared according to Section II of PI 965 and PI 968 must be offered to the operator separately from other cargo and must not be loaded into a unit load device (ULD) before being offered to the operator.

-Due to airline restrictions and government regulations, some countries are not available as origins or destinations for certain lithium battery shipments.
+Due to airline restrictions and government regulations, some countries/territories are not available as origins or destinations for certain lithium battery shipments.
 Please contact Customer Service for information on these service limitations.

 This prohibition impacts all FedEx Express international services including FedEx International Priority (IP), FedEx International Economy (IE), FedEx International Economy Freight (IEF), FedEx International Priority Freight (IPFS), FedEx International Premium, FedEx International Express Freight (IXF) and FedEx International Airport to Airport (ATA).